Nonprofit Center Video Library

 Building a Successful Blog

-A blog has become an essential tool for nonprofits to communicate their missions, their positions, engage readers and to make themselves known as a relevant force in their community.
-Its format makes it simple to update and therefore easy to provide fresh content to both your audience and search engines.
-Make sure you are utilizing this valuable communications tool to engage, inform, advocate and demonstrate your leadership role.
+Blogs have become essential tools for nonprofits to communicate their missions, their positions, engage readers and to make themselves known as a relevant force in their community.
+How can you best utilize this valuable communications tool to engage, inform, advocate and demonstrate your leadership role.

 Building a Communications Plan for your Ministry

 Your place of worship, just like many institutions, is impacted by dramatic changes in ways we communicate today.
-No ministry can depend upon informal or traditional methods to attract new and retain faithful parishioners, encourage participation, satisfy volunteers and maintain engagement.
 By accepting that you are not only competing with other faith-based programs, but also with secular activities that vie for people’s limited attention, you can use your communications plan to ensure that your unique role in your community is defined and forcefully conveyed.